Your business knows things AI doesn't.

 Lore is where it remembers.

-Every team carries knowledge that never makes it into a document — the vendor your predecessors tried and abandoned, the compliance edge case that burned you two years ago, the judgment your best estimator carries in her head.
-Lore captures it, organizes it, and makes it available to both the people and the AI tools that need it.
+Every team carries knowledge that never makes it into a document: the vendor your predecessors abandoned, the compliance edge case that burned you, the judgment your best estimator carries in her head.
+Lore captures it and makes it available to both people and AI.

 Four kinds of memory.